HD Live Streaming: How to Broadcast Video in High Definition

 How to Live Stream in HD

 Improved technology and faster internet speeds mean that broadcasting HD live streaming is easier to achieve than ever before.
-However, several factors affect the delivery of HD streaming to your viewers.

-The two main factors that contribute to the picture clarity of your live stream are your upload speeds and your viewers’ internet speed.
+Two other factors that contribute to the picture clarity of your live stream are your upload speeds and your viewers’ internet speed.

-Connection Speed Requirements for HD Live Streaming
+Upload Speed Requirements for HD Live Streaming

 Video delivery depends on a few factors, spanning the broadcasting to the viewing side of the equation.
 Two main factors that yield a “laggy” or “choppy” video include the viewer’s bandwidth and the broadcaster’s internet speed.